dolosse/dolosse/README.md

 # [Dolosse](https://github.com/dolosse/dolosse) - A Kafka based Data Acquisition System
 Copyright (c) 2018 - 2019, [S. V. Paulauskas](https://projectscience.tech)

-Dolosse uses modern tools such as Kafka and PostgreSQL to provide a scientific data acquisition framework.
-The project is python based, which allows us to take advantage of a vast array of analysis libraries.
+Dolosse is a modern scientific data acquisition and analysis framework.
+We use Kafka as a messaging backend that allows synchronization between acquisition systems.
+Using Kafka's messaging interface we can create a feedback loops between analysis and acquisition systems.
+We're still working on developing the framework

 # Features
 * Digitizer interfaces (coming soon)